 Criminal Background Check

-All students will be required to complete a criminal background check upon formal acceptance in a Health Sciences program.
-The results of the background check will be forwarded to the Clinical Affiliations Specialist at Vol State.
+All students will be required to complete a criminal background check upon formal acceptance into a Health Sciences program.
+The results of the background check will be forwarded to the administrative staff at Vol State.
 Please review our Background Check Requirements and steps on how to get your results submitted.
 More than one background check may be required.

 Students seeking enrollment in the Health Sciences Programs requiring participation in clinical training in area hospitals and related clinics must provide evidence of having passed a 10-panel urine drug screen prior to participating in clinical or practicum experiences.
 Find out more information about the screening procedures and locations.
 More than one drug screen may be required.